 eLearning is an educational experience where the medium of instruction is computer technology.
 Students will participate in their "virtual classroom" through informative lessons, engaging assignments and interaction with teachers and students.
-Students are able to access nearly 70 Ontario secondary courses.
-Some are offered through our board and others are offered through the eLearning Consortium (other boards of education).
 These courses are Ontario Ministry of Education courses taught by an Ontario qualified teacher.